 Martinsburg real estate is some of the most expensive in Ohio, although Martinsburg house values don't compare to the most expensive real estate in the U.S.

-Martinsburg is a blue-collar town, with 61.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Martinsburg is a village of transportation and shipping workers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Martinsburg who work in sales jobs (10.45%), computer science and math (7.46%), and business and financial occupations (5.22%).
+Because occupations involving physical labor dominate the local economy, Martinsburg is generally considered to be a blue-collar town.
+50.31% of the Martinsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Martinsburg is a village of transportation and shipping workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Martinsburg who work in office and administrative support (14.29%), sales jobs (8.70%), and computer science and math (6.21%).

 Also of interest is that Martinsburg has more people living here who work in computers and math than 95% of the places in the US.